Webb Pierce: Biography

 Pierce was born in West Monroe, Louisiana.
-As a boy, he was infatuated with Gene Autry films and his mother's hillbilly records, particularly those of Jimmie Rodgers and Western swing and Cajun groups.
+As a child, he was infatuated with Gene Autry films and his mother's hillbilly records, particularly those of Jimmie Rodgers and Western swing and Cajun groups.
 He began to play guitar before he was a teenager and at 15 was given his own weekly 15-minute show, Songs by Webb Pierce, on KMLB-AM in Monroe.

 He enlisted in the US Army Air Forces, and in 1942, he married Betty Jane Lewis.
-After he was discharged, the couple moved to Shreveport, Louisiana, where Pierce worked in the men's department of a Sears Roebuck store.
+After he was discharged, the couple moved to Shreveport, Louisiana, where Pierce worked in the men's department of a Sears & Roebuck store.
 In 1947, the couple appeared on KTBS-AM's morning show as "Webb Pierce with Betty Jane, the Singing Sweetheart".
 Pierce also performed at local engagements, developing his unique style that was once described as "a wailing whiskey-voiced tenor that rang out every drop of emotion."